kubernetes/kubernetes/docs/admin/daemons.md

 pods from newly not-matching nodes.

 You can modify the pods that a DaemonSet creates.
 However, pods do not allow all fields to be updated.
-Also, the DeamonSet controller will use the original template the next time a node (even with the same name) is created.
+Also, the DaemonSet controller will use the original template the next time a node (even with the same name) is created.

-You can delete a DeamonSet.
+You can delete a DaemonSet.
 If you specify `--cascade=false` with `kubectl`, then the pods will be left on the nodes.
 You can then create a new DaemonSet with a different template. the new DaemonSet with the different template will recognize all the existing pods as having matching labels.
 It will not modify or delete them despite a mismatch in the pod template.